Lung (river): History

 During the reign of King Irial, in the 12th century BC, the Lung became the natural boundary of the Luighne kingdom according to the Annals of the Four Masters and the borders were adopted by the modern Diocese of Achonry.
-The Lung Valley was ruled by the O’Hara's and O’Gara's until the 17th century.
+The Lung Valley was ruled by the O'Haras and O'Garas until the 17th century.

 The Lung area was associated with the festival of Lughnasa held in August.
 The National Museum holds items recovered from the Lung, such as weapons, cauldrons, and drinking cups from the Bronze Age in a Galloglass section.
 Legend has it that items were ritually thrown into the river however, they could be the result of skirmishes.
-During the Norman invasion forts were erected along the river by the Costello's whose principal settlement was at Castelmore, about 2 miles from Ballaghaderreen.
+During the Norman invasion forts were erected along the river by the Costellos whose principal settlement was at Castelmore, about 2 miles from Ballaghaderreen.

 Under an 1840 act of Victoria, known as the County of Roscommon Act 1840, the Lord Lieutenant of Ireland was charged with annexing those non-contiguous townlands of counties Mayo and Roscommon to be combined with their respective counties thereby making the Lung the county boundary for those townlands.